 about 2 inch cubes.

-- In a skillet or non-stick pan heat 1 tbsp of olive oil and sear the cut pieces of
+- In a skillet or non-stick pan heat 1 tablespoon of olive oil and sear the cut pieces of

 chuck roast. this might need to be done in two batches to insure the meat is